Healthy Schools Certification

 * Throughout the HS Certification information/Guide, the term parents refers to parents, guardians and caregivers.

 Publicly funded schools in Ontario are supported by 36 local public health units that often play a key role in supporting school communities in adopting the Healthy Schools approach.
 Public Health services and programs address a variety of health topics and promote the health and well-being of children and youth, and the school community.

 Click for more

 If you are a public health staff member who wants your local school to participate in the Ophea Healthy Schools Certification, talk to the school’s administration or a staff member and tell them about this opportunity.
 You can share the guidebook with them as it provides more information.

-Ophea has created a poster on Understanding Partners – Public Health to support individuals and organizations looking to better their relationship with public health.
-For more information on how to partner with public health, click here.
+Ophea and PARC have created a poster on Understanding Partners – Public Health to support individuals and organizations looking to better their relationship with public health.
+For more information on how to partner with public health, check it out!

 Community partners play an integral role in supporting Healthy Schools initiatives by providing their services, resources and expertise as schools plan activities.
 Community partners include public health, local businesses, not-for-profit organizations, feeder and neighboring schools, recreation and sports groups, police and fire services, community health centres, and the municipalities.